Interpersonal theory of suicide: Thwarted belongingness

 Belongingness—feeling accepted by others—is believed to be a fundamental need, something that is essential for an individual's psychological health and well-being.
 Increased social connectedness—a construct related to belongingness—has been shown to lower risk for suicide.
 More specifically, being married, having children, and having more friends are associated with a lower risk of suicidal behavior.
 Additionally, "pulling together" (e.g., gathering for sporting events, celebrations) with others has been shown to have a preventive effect.
 For example, suicide rates have been lower on Super Bowl Sundays than other Sundays, and it is believed that the social connectedness that occurs from being a fan of a sport's team increases one's feeling of belongingness.
 In contrast, social isolation is frequently reported by those who die by suicide prior to death.

 Perceived burdensomeness

-Perceived burdensomeness is the belief that one is a burden on others or society.
+Perceived burdensomeness is the extent to which an individual perceives themselves as a burden on others or society.
 Joiner describes perceived burdensomeness as the belief that "my death is worth more than my life".
 Unemployment, medical or health problems, and incarceration are examples of situations in which a person may feel like they are a burden to others.
 It is important to note that the burdensomeness is "perceived", and is often a false belief.
-According to the theory, thwarted belongingness and perceived burdensomeness together constitute the desire for suicide.
+According to the theory, thwarted belongingness and perceived burdensomeness together, when perceived as stable and unchanging (one is experiencing hopelessness regarding these states), is enough to give rise to active suicidal desire.